 The Paid Invoices metric in QuickBooks tracks the total amount of money received from customers against the invoices that you have marked as paid.

-Cost of Goods Sold (Cash) is a financial metric that calculates the direct costs incurred in producing goods or services sold during a specific period, reflecting the cash outflows related to inventory, manufacturing, and raw materials.
+The Cost of Goods Sold (Accrual) metric represents the direct costs incurred in producing goods or services sold during a specific period.